pdprakruthi/carbon_footprint_optimizer/README.md

 4.Visualization: Displays a breakdown of emissions in a bar chart.

+### **7.📦 Dependencies
+Python 3.10+

+pandas

+scikit-learn

+numpy

+matplotlib

+seaborn

+streamlit

 Contributing
 If you’d like to improve this project, feel free to fork the repository and submit a pull request! 🚀

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is for educational purposes only

 Contact
-Developed by Prakruthi GitHub: pdprakruthi
+Developed by Prakruthi GitHub:[Prakruthi P D](https://github.com/pdprakruthi)